This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup whole milk

-- Add water, rice and cinnamon sticks to a large saucepan and cook on medium-high heat.
-Bring to a boil and let cook for 16–18 minutes.
+- Combine water, rice, and cinnamon sticks in a large saucepan over medium-high heat.
+Bring to a boil, uncovered, and cook for 16–18 minutes.

-- Reduce heat to low and cook for about 20 minutes, stirring constantly.
-The milk can easily burn so it's important to stir as much as possible as it thickens.
+- Reduce the heat to low and cook for about 20 minutes, stirring constantly.
+The milk can easily burn, so it is important to stir constantly as it thickens.